Scam websites are using that green https padlock to fool you

 What the padlock really means

 The padlock has always been an imperfect symbol.
-It's there to tell you something that's specific, and also pretty technical, and that's hard to get across with a simple lock.
+It's there to tell you something that's specific, and also pretty technical, and that's hard to get across with a simple image.

 The lock is supposed to tell you that a website sends and receives information from your web browser over a secure, encrypted connection.
 Websites with secure connections start with the letters https, not http, and these days they use an encryption standard called TLS.
 The secure connection makes it so nobody can read your web traffic as it travels through the internet's vast, global infrastructure.